emperk/web-sprint-challenge-intro-to-react/README.md

 Your finished project must include all of the following requirements:

-- [ ] Use the following API:
+- [ X] Use the following API:
   - [Star Wars API](https://swapi.dev/)
-- [ ] Use the documentation and Google to learn how to fetch characters from your API.
+- [ X] Use the documentation and Google to learn how to fetch characters from your API.
-- [ ] Obtain a list of characters.
+- [X ] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
-- [ ] Set the list of characters into state.
+- [X ] Set the list of characters into state.
-- [ ] Render your characters to the screen:
+- [X ] Render your characters to the screen:
-  - Build a React component named 'Character' to render an individual character.
+  - [X]Build a React component named 'Character' to render an individual character.
-  - Map over the list in state, and for each character render a Character to the page.
+  - [X]Map over the list in state, and for each character render a Character to the page.
-  - You must display at least one element for each character in the data set.
+  - [X]You must display at least one element for each character in the data set.
-  - The elements must be styled with **styled-components** - don't rely on browser default styles.
+  - [X]The elements must be styled with **styled-components** - don't rely on browser default styles.

 ### Required best practices